Trillion-dollar Apple hit a stock price high after Trump sent this tweet about China

 As CNBC notes, if the U.S. and China aren’t able to reach a deal, Apple faces a significant tax hike on the products it imports from China, forcing it to either foot the bill or pass the added cost to customers.

-Apple’s business today, however, may be ever-so-slightly less vulnerable to trade war crossfire.
+Apple’s business today, however, may be ever so slightly less vulnerable to trade war crossfire.
 Its longstanding model, shipping more and more iPhones, is shifting toward selling more services to existing customers.
 Most recently, that’s taken the form of Apple TV+, Apple’s upcoming video streaming service, and it helps explain the reported formation of Apple’s own in-house studio.

-Note: This post has been updated with higher figure for Apple’s 52-week high than was previously cited.